Lightning-AI/pytorch-lightning/docs/source-app/workflows/add_web_ui/panel/intermediate.rst

 ----

 **************************************
-Interact with the component from Panel
+Interact with the Component from Panel
 **************************************

-The ``PanelFrontend`` enables user interactions with the Lightning App via widgets.
+The ``PanelFrontend`` enables user interactions with the Lightning App using widgets.
-You can modify the state variables of a Lightning component via the ``AppStateWatcher``.
+You can modify the state variables of a Lightning Component using the ``AppStateWatcher``.

 For example, here we increase the ``count`` variable of the Lightning Component every time a user presses a button: